smwindecker/holepunch_rladies/README.md

 In the presentation, I demo’d this workflow with the following steps of code, that prepared this repo.
 First, you write a description file.
 Holepunch finds the packages you use without you having to troll through and specify them.
 We can see in ours that in addition to ggplot2 it has added rmarkdown, knitr, and tinytex, which are needed to knit ‘my\_brilliant\_paper’.

 ``` r
 holepunch::write_compendium_description()
 ```

-After it was created, I filled in my project name and description in the description file itself.
+I filled in my project name and description in the description file itself.
 Next, we use this description file to write up a docker file.

 ``` r